cs-au-dk/ajaxracer/INSTALL.md

       sudo update-ca-certificates
       ```

-   E. Test that the mitmproxy certificate is installed correctly by repeating running the following command.
+   E. Test that the mitmproxy certificate is installed correctly by running the following command.

       `google-chrome-stable https://github.com/cs-au-dk/ajaxracer --proxy-server="127.0.0.1:8080"`